 How does this sense of humor reflect on us?
 Well, here is yet another story for you.

 It was the year 1989.
-Captain Eric Monroe was piloting a Boeing 747 filled to the brim with passengers when suddenly all of the engines went dead.
+Captain Eric Monroe was piloting a Boeing 747 filled to the brim with passengers when suddenly, all the engines went dead.

 His only announcement was as follows:

-“Ladies and Gentlemen this is Captain speaking, we currently have a small problem.
+“Ladies and Gentlemen, this is Captain speaking; we currently have a small problem.
 All four engines have stopped.
-We are doing our damnedest to get them working, I trust you are not in too much distress.”
+We are doing our damnedest to get them working; I trust you are not distressed.”

-Our humor teaches us that there are situations in life when you can’t do more than have a laugh.
-It teaches us this valuable lesson since early childhood.
+Our humor teaches us that there are situations when you can’t do more than laugh.
+It has taught us this valuable lesson since early childhood.
 Needless to say, our attitude can be lifesaving thanks to how and why we laugh.
 Can you say the same about your “understandable” humor?